Approximating inverse cumulative distribution functions to produce approximate random variables: Approximate Gaussian random variables

 \subsection{Approximating tail values and high order moments}

-For the Gaussian distribution we will require approximations for tail values and high order moments.
-The approximations will usually become more accurate for more extreme tail values, and so we use the notation by \citet{giles2019random_quadrature} that $ f(z) \approx g(z) $ denotes $ \lim_{z\to\infty} \tfrac{f(z)}{g(z)} = 1 $, and similarly $ f(z) \lessapprox g(z) $ to denote $ f(z) \leq g(z) $ and $ f(z) \approx g(z) $.
-Our key results will be lemmas~\ref{lemma:approximate_tail_values} and \ref{lemma:approximate_moments} which will bound the tail values and high order moments.
-Lemma~\ref{lemma:approximate_tail_values} is an extension on a similar result by \citet[lemma~7]{giles2019random_quadrature}, extended to give enclosing bounds.
+We require bounds on the approximations of tail values and high order moments.
+We use the notation of \citet{giles2019random_quadrature} that $ f(z) \approx g(z) $ denotes $ \lim_{z\to\infty} \tfrac{f(z)}{g(z)} = 1 $.
+Our key results are lemmas~\ref{lemma:approximate_tail_values} and \ref{lemma:approximate_moments} which bound the tail values and high order moments.
+Lemma~\ref{lemma:approximate_tail_values} is an extension of a similar result by \citet[lemma~7]{giles2019random_quadrature}, extended to give enclosing bounds.
 Similarly, lemma~\ref{lemma:approximate_moments} is partly an extension of a result by \citet[lemma~9]{giles2019random_quadrature}, but extended to arbitrarily high moments rather than just the second.
 As such, neither of these lemmas are particularly noteworthy in themselves and their proofs resemble work by \citet[appendix~A]{giles2019random_quadrature}.
 Similarly, our resulting error bounds for the piecewise constant approximation in section~\ref{sec:piecewise_constant_approximations_on_equal_intervals} will closely resemble a related result by \citet[theorem~1]{giles2019random_quadrature}.
 However, our main result for the piecewise linear approximation in section~\ref{sec:piecewise_linear_approximations_on_geometric_intervals} is novel and will require these results, and thus we include them here primarily for completeness.